The Craft of Designing Home Additions in Toronto

-Before we begin designing any addition, we spend time understanding whether an addition is genuinely the best path forward — or whether the same goals could be achieved more elegantly through internal reconfiguration, or whether the existing house is fundamentally the wrong fit for what the client needs.
+Before we begin designing any addition, we spend time discussing with the client whether this is genuinely the best path forward, or whether the same goals could be achieved more elegantly through internal reconfiguration.
 This conversation sometimes leads to a different project scope than the client initially imagined.
-We think that's part of what we owe them.

 Working with the existing building

 The most common mistake in addition design is treating the existing house as a constraint to work around rather than a resource to draw from.
-The best additions — in our experience — either extend the architectural language of the original building with confidence, or make a clear and considered departure from it.
-What doesn't work is the in-between: an addition that tries to blend in but doesn't quite, or that hedges between old and new without committing to either.
+The best addition in our experience either reflect the architectural language of the original building or make a clear and considered departure from it.
+What doesn't work is the in-between - an addition that tries to blend in but doesn't quite, or that hedges between old and new without committing to either.

 Construction while occupied

-If the family intends to remain in the home during construction, this needs to be factored into the sequence of work from the beginning.
+We don’t recommend this, but if the family intends to remain in the home during construction this needs to be factored into the sequence of work from the beginning.
 Phasing decisions, temporary closures, dust mitigation, and contractor access routes all need to be thought through carefully.
-We include this in our site coordination from the outset — not as an afterthought once construction has started.
+This needs to be include in the site coordination from the outset — not as an afterthought once construction has started.

 What a well-designed addition delivers

-The best additions don't feel like additions.
-They feel like the house was always meant to be this way — as if the original design was simply waiting for this final piece.
-That's the goal we hold ourselves to, and it's the standard our clients should expect.
+The best additions feel intentional, as if the house was always meant to be this way, and the original design was simply waiting for this final element.

 About Michael Taylor Architecture + Design: